 Be thorough and accurate

 Write a description for your item with as much detail as you can think of.
 Make sure you include any information about condition, including signs of wear or flaws.
-If it seems necessary, I’ll include measurements such as the inseam or fit advice like “relaxed fit” or “fits similar to lululemon size 4”.
+If necessary or helpful, I’ll include measurements such as the inseam or fit advice like “relaxed fit” or “fits similar to lululemon size 4”.
 I try to keep my descriptions thorough, professional, and helpful, while still being fairly short and to the point.

 Also: I always add in my description that I do not accept trades.
 I recommend putting that in there unless you’re ready for about a hundred “trade?” comments on all your listings.